openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 ### Risks and Mitigations

 #### User Experience
 The product is no longer offering a "one-click" experience for deploying a full logging stack from collection to storage.
 Given we started moving away from this experience when Loki was introduced, this should be low risk.
 Many customers already have their own log storage solution so they are only making use of log forwarding.
-Additionally, it is intended for the **observability-operator** to recognize the existing of the internally managed log storage and automatically deploy the view plugin.
-This should reduce the burden of administrators
+Additionally, it is intended for the **cluster-observability-operator** to recognize the existance of the internally managed log storage and automatically deploy the view plugin.
+This should reduce the burden of administrators.

 #### Security
 The risk of forwarding logs to unauthorized destinations remains as from previous releases.
 This enhancement embraces the design from multi cluster log forwarding by requiring administrators to provide a service account with the proper permissions.
 The permission scheme relies upon RBAC offered by the platform and places the control in the hands of administrators.